Statistically, you’re crazy to work in special education!

 Here’s where fast, effective assessments and decision-making make a huge difference.
 If a student is having difficulty, we want to identify what’s going on and what to do next as quickly as possible.
 If they have a learning disability, we don’t want to hold them up with poor assessments; we just want to get them the instruction they need to move forward.

 Tier 2 - 5-10% of students

 This is the “hot zone.”
 Students here have been identified as struggling learners and schools are deciding if they should push them back into tier 1, or move them to tier 3.

-This also means schools need to communicate across their staff, and to their parents to make sure all stakeholders are up-to-date and on-board with the next steps.
+Tier 2 student intervention also means schools need to communicate to staff and parents, making sure all stakeholders are up-to-date and on-board with the next steps.

 Tier 3 - 1-5% of students

 This is where individualized education plans are standard issue.